petel1306/Extreme-Sudoku/README.md

 # Extreme Sudoku #
-This a complicated Sudoku project - named "Extreme Sudoku", which me and @yali have programmed in c language.
+This is an advanced Sudoku project - named "Extreme Sudoku", which @yalibeta and I have programmed in c language.
-The project was made as part of the course "Software Project" - we took in the second year of our Computer Science degree at Tel Aviv University.
+The project was submitted as the final project for the "Software Project" course - A course we took in the second year of our Computer Science degree at Tel Aviv University.
-The project guidelines appear in a pdf aside from this README.
+The project guidelines appear in a pdf next to this README.
 You are free to clone, play, and give us feedback :)
 Enjoy!